 A good way to tell the difference between these feeling is to analyze what you want to eat.

 Are you craving cookies or french fries?
 You may not be hungry, then.
 This is because if you really were hungry, you could eat almost anything without caring what it is.

 Stuffing yourself with food at dinner is really bad for your health.

-People usually abuse the amounts because their eyes are bigger than their stomach.
+People usually abuse the amounts because they misjudge the portions they’re eating.
 Or, they eat very quickly and their stomach doesn’t have time to signal that it’s satisfied.
 Chew slowly and leave space between meals, you’ll soon notice when you’re full.

 Eating starchy foods at night can be harmful to your health, especially in sedentary situations.
 It’s better to prioritize foods with a high protein content, as well as vegetables, before you go to bed.